mircobabini/wp-humility/readme.txt

 == Description ==

 This humilize a bunch of exuberant plugins like Mailchimp for Wordpress, CodeCanyon LayerSlider and more.
+If you wanna humilize more, contribute (pull requests) on [github.com/wp-humility](https://github.com/mirkolofio/wp-humility).

 Developed by [Mirco Babini](http://www.mircobabini.com/), **Wordpress Consultant, Web Developer and Data Lover**.